kubernetes/minikube/site/content/en/docs/Reference/Commands/start.md

 ### Options

 ```
+--addons                            Enable addons. see `minikube addons list` if you want to check
 --apiserver-ips ipSlice             A set of apiserver IP Addresses which are used in the generated certificate for kubernetes.
 This can be used if you want to make the apiserver available from outside the machine (default [])
 --apiserver-name string             The apiserver name which is used in the generated certificate for kubernetes.
 This can be used if you want to make the apiserver available from outside the machine (default "minikubeCA")
 --apiserver-names stringArray       A set of apiserver names which are used in the generated certificate for kubernetes.
 This can be used if you want to make the apiserver available from outside the machine